DanieleGioia/PerishableDCM/README.md

 This library simulates the inventory control problem of perishable products by means of Discrete Choice Methods (DCM).

 Specifically, **PerishableDCM** is a simulation environment for the management of perishbale items with lead times and a fixed shelf life.
-It deals with a multiple items, where orders for fresh produce are issued each day.
+It deals with a multiple items, where orders for fresh products are issued each day.
 The product characteristics are:

-1. the price at which items are purchased (C)
+1. The price at which items are purchased (C)
-2. the price at which items are sold (P)
+2. The price at which items are sold (P)
-3. the salvage value (if any), when the items are scrapped (MD)
+3. The salvage value (if any), when the items are scrapped (MD)

 Demand is uncertain and subject to daily seasonality.
 The objective is to maximize the long-run average daily profit, but the software provides insights in the generated waste as well.